NHS Chief Executives minutes: March 2022

 Colleagues raised the issue of touchpoint cleaning requirements and the resource implications involved.
 They asked for this to be reviewed.

 Action: Chief Nursing Officer to review touchpoint cleaning

 National Care Service – update

-Donna Bell, Director of Social Care & NCS Development provided an update on ongoing discussions with ministers in preparation of plans for the national care service.
+Donna Bell, Director of Social Care and NCS Development provided an update on ongoing discussions with ministers in preparation of plans for the national care service.
 More work is required on preparing the bill following the public consultation.
 Discussions with key stakeholders on understanding the current operating model would continue.

 Colleagues were keen to understand the timetable for the work as well as the infrastructure and workstreams that were being established.
 It would also be helpful to have clarity on what consultation would take place with staff.